iri-dev/iri-dev/README.md

 </p>

 <p>
-From tracker blocking and download protection to safer browsing tools and privacy features, every part of WebWarden was created with one goal in mind:
+From tracker blocking and download protection to safer browsing tools and privacy features, every part of WebWarden exists for one reason:
-<strong>helping people stay safe, informed, and in control online.</strong>
+<strong>helping people stay safer and more in control online.</strong>
 </p>

 <br>